What is Information Governance:

 - Confirm that all information is authentic and complete.

 Strong Information Governance can make your organisation more effective, as it saves time and money.
-Any questions will be answerable, so, lawyers will spend less time in discovery, and it will become easier to see trends.
-It is estimated that companies could lose up to $900million due to poor Information Governance!
-We have some tips on how to develop your strategy to avoid this.
+Should you be taken to court it is important to ensure any questions are easy to answer.
+Therefore, your lawyers will spend less time in discovery, and it will become easier to see trends.
+It is estimated that companies could lose up to $900 million due to poor Information Governance!
+We have some tips on how to develop an effective strategy to avoid this.

 What to take into account when drafting an Information Governance Strategy: